One Biosecurity is South Australia’s new farm biosecurity management program.

 Agents, buyers and abattoirs will also benefit from One Biosecurity.
 The program will give them the ability to employ credible and transparent checks for good biosecurity practices and animal health management before and at point of purchase.

-This will assist all allied industries involved in the purchase and transport of beef and sheep to make more informed purchasing decisions, leading to better risk management when purchasing livestock.
+This will assist all allied industries involved in the purchase and transport of cattle and sheep to make more informed purchasing decisions, leading to better risk management when purchasing livestock.

 One Biosecurity will also help improve disease surveillance and analysis capability, which is a vital in maintaining the State’s favourable animal health status and for the early detection of animal disease emergencies.

 - One Biosecurity fact sheet ( or )

 - Enhanced Abattoir Surveillance Program fact sheet ( or )